Partnerships and Training

 Common Justice Practitioners Lab

-The Common Justice Practitioners Lab is a 12-month cohort-based training and practice space for groups in jurisdictions that are not core partners but are fully values aligned and immensely promising.
+The Common Justice Practitioners Lab is a 10-month cohort-based training and practice space for groups in jurisdictions that are not core partners but are fully values aligned and immensely promising.
 The Lab is designed to be collaborative and interactive, drawing from the experiences of the Common Justice team and Lab participants grappling with shared challenges to co-create the practices and conditions necessary to divert cases of violence well.
 We aim to foster a network of solidarity with our cohort members as they build and implement impactful diversion programs for serious violence nationwide.

 New York City Collaborative to Transform Violence

-Learn More
+Learn More & Register

 Guiding Principles